 Springwell Leeds Academy

-• Do you want to make a real difference to some of the most vulnerable students in the city?
+• Do you want to make a really difference to some of the most vulnerable students in the city?

-This position would suit a teaching assistant with a proven track record of exceptional practice, who is able to work with vulnerable pupils with social, emotional and mental health difficulties (SEMH).
-We would also consider applications from suitably qualified individuals in the areas of SEMH or education.
-It would suit an individual who is passionate about making a real difference to students’ life chances and supporting them in achieving their potential in essential life skills, which is a high priority for Springwell Leeds.
+This position would suit a teacher with a proven track record of exceptional practice, who is able to work with vulnerable pupils with social, emotional and mental health difficulties (SEMH).
+It would suit an individual who is passionate about making a real difference to student’s life chances and supporting them in achieving their potential in essential life skills, which is a high priority for Springwell Leeds.
 The ability to be creative and use imaginative flair to engage is essential, along with having resilience, drive and high expectations to inspire students to achieve.
-As we are a growing Academy, the post may also provide a gateway to further opportunities in the future.
+We operate a primary type model and you would be working with a small group of students on a wide range of subject areas with specialists delivering subjects such as PE and Art.
+You will have the opportunity to work as part of a team with two teaching assistants and a care team in supporting the needs of these young people in your care.

 We see strong relationships as the key to our success – with students, parents, carers and the wider community and we ensure that our academies are welcoming safe places for children to learn and prosper.
 We believe in working closely with our families and carers and welcome their support, but also realise that at times they will need our support too.
 We work closely with other agencies and schools to make sure we do all we can to make learning and life the best it possibly can be.